 Under the Data Protection Act 1998 you have the right to see or obtain a copy of health and social care records in manual or computer form, this is known as a subject access request.
 However, access can be refused under particular special circumstances, for example when:

-- The healthcare professional believes that the information would cause you serious physical or mental harm
+- The healthcare professional believes that the information would be likely to cause serious harm to the physical or mental health or condition of the data subject or any other person

 - Access would make known information, which relates to a third person without their permission.